ZARIT BURDEN INTERVIEW (ZBI)

 History of Development

-The ZBI was developed based on clinical experience, early studies of family caregivers, and from theoretical models of the stress process.
-In the late 1970s, Dr. Zarit ran a clinic that provided services for older people experiencing mental health problems and their families.
+In the late 1970s, Dr. Zarit ran a clinic, the Andrus Older Adult Center, that provided services for older people experiencing mental health problems and their families, and conducted research.
 Many families sought help at the clinic for the problems they experienced in caring for a parent or spouse suffering from dementia (or chronic organic brain disorder, as it was then called).
 The initial Burden Interview was developed based on the experiences described by these families.
+This measure could help gather more systematic information about how caregiving affected caregivers, and it could be used as an outcome measure in programs like support groups and other interventions.

 Contributing to the development of the ZBI was early work on the impact of psychiatric illness on families.
 Research by Pasamanick, Scarpitti, and Dinitz (1967), Lowenthal and Berkman (1968) and Grad and Sainsbury (1963, 1968) described the importance of the subjective experience of burden in influencing the course of care and as a valuable outcome measure for assessing treatment.
 Likewise, Kahn (1975) proposed that treatment to lower the burden on family caregivers could make it possible for older people with dementia or other chronic disabilities to live at home for longer and improve their quality of life.